Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Electromagnetic gauge

 The potentials of top and bottom parts of the virtual electrode are added up, due to the symmetry.
 In the gauge expressions Eqs. (\ref{petgauge1},\ref{petgauge2}), only the $\cos$ terms are relevant (with four gauge coefficients to be fixed).
 But there is an issue here.
 The radial dependence created by the gauge choice writes:

 which is obtained by enforcing the $r=a$ boundary (at zero), and normalizing the amplitude following the same procedure as for the $E_\theta$ component (Subection \ref{sec:coax_TE}), defining thus numerically $A_m'$.
 This function {\em is clearly different} from the $g_{vir}(r)$ one, Eq. (\ref{gvirTEcoax}).
+This specificity, as compared to the Cartesian situation, arises mathematically from the fact that the Bessel functions {\it do not} share the same properties as the cosine and sine ones.
 We plot the difference between these two in Fig. \ref{fig_3}, for various ratios $b/a$ and mode numbers $m$.
 Only when $b/a \rightarrow 1$ or $m \gg 1$ do the two expressions match; but the difference is rather small for reasonable practical parameters (typically $< 15~\%$), and one can argue that:

 can be experimentally considered as good enough, replacing the previous (and exact) Devoret expressions Eqs. (\ref{eq:phidot},\ref{eq:phiprime}).
 The obtained gauge is given in Tab. \ref{tabTEpotcylSPECn}, reminding as well that Eqs. (\ref{eq:devorR1},\ref{eq:devorR2}) are only approximate.
 This point shall be explicitly discussed in Subection \ref{gaugePLUS}.
 All coefficients are fixed, similarly to Ref. \cite{Delattre2024}.